Feller-AG/wiser-cloud-api/README.md

 ## Site
 A site is a Wiser installation.
 If the user has granted access to your application in the Wiser Home App, the site is considered 'accessible'.

-### Get all accessible sites
+## 📌 Get all accessible sites

+Get all accessible sites.
+Returns the site ID and indicates whether the site is online or not + location.

 * **Path:** `https://user.nubes.feller.ch/api/partner/sites`
 * **Method:** `GET`
-* **Description:** Get all accessible sites.
-Returns the site ID and indicates whether the site is online or not + location.

-Response:
+### Response:
 ```json
 {
   "sites": [